CypherOS/vendor_aoscp-overlay/README.md

 How to use
 ===================
-In order to use our overlays, add:
+In order to use our overlays, set:

-    include vendor/overlay/aoscp/configs/common.mk
+    TARGET_USES_GOOGLE_OVERLAY := true

-at the end of vendor/aoscp/configs/common.mk.
+in your devices BoardConfig.mk.

-This is included by default
+This enabled by default, set it to false it you do not wish to use the Google Overlay.